-We hope that your camper will never need to experience our Infirmary, but if she needs us,
+TAW hopes that your camper will never need to experience our Infirmary, but if she needs us,

 Camp Infirmary Team is available on opening and closing days and by phone to discuss any medical concerns.
 Should an accident or illness be untreatable at our camp, we have arrangements for professional services (pediatric clinics, dentist, hospitals and specialty offices) in Hendersonville, North Carolina.
-Every effort will be made to contact parents before treatment is administered.
+The closest hospital to camp is 10 minutes away.

-If your camper needs prescription medication.
+- If a camper needs prescription medication.

 Please follow the steps listed below to complete the online health history and medical forms:

 Log In - Go to Camp-In-Touch and log in using your e-mail address and password.
 If password has been forgotten, choose the option to re-set it.
 This email may go to a spam box, so please check this box as well.
 Scroll down to Forms Dashboards and click on “Forms & Documents”.